 Start typing and press Enter to search

-The term of the investment will be 5 years, with a realization period of 18 months (if required).
+The term of the investment will be a minimum of 5 years, with a realization period of up to 18 months thereafter (if required).

 As with any private equity investment, an investment in a Section 12J company carries risk.
-It?s important, therefore, to assess the investment strategy of the Section 12J company to ensure you understand the associated investment risk as well as the expertise and track record of the asset manager.
+It is important, therefore, to assess the investment strategy of the Section 12J company to ensure you understand the associated investment risk as well as the expertise and track record of the asset manager.

-Westbrooke will provide each investor with a tax certificate which may be requested as evidence of their investment into a Section 12J company.
+When investing, Westbrooke will provide each investor with a tax certificate which is used as evidence of their investment into an approved Section 12J company.

-Investors can claim the tax relief by either reducing their estimate of taxable income when submitting provisional tax returns or by obtaining a tax refund through the annual income tax assessment.
+Investors can claim their tax relief by either reducing their estimate of taxable income when submitting provisional tax returns or by obtaining a tax refund through the annual income tax assessment.

 An investment into an approved Section 12J company is 100% tax deductible in the tax year you invest.